ProxioDev/ValioBungee/README.md

 Spigot link: [click](https://www.spigotmc.org/resources/redisbungee.87700/)

-this fork was made due the maintainer of redisBungee became inactive, so we took the place to develop it!
+this fork was made due the maintainer of Redis Bungee became inactive, so we took the place to develop it!

 RedisBungee bridges [Redis](http://redis.io) and BungeeCord together.

 RedisBungee was used on thechunk server which we think was shutdown due website not loading...
 ~~This is the solution deployed on [The Chunk](http://thechunk.net) to make sure our multi-Bungee setup flows smoothly together.~~

-this will be deployed soon on [Govindas limework!](https://Limework.net)
+This currently deployed on [Govindas limework!](https://Limework.net)

 ## Compiling